ntsystemsit/ntsystemsit.github.io/_posts/2021-01-30-sender-authentication-exo-2021.md

 ---
 title: "How to configure sender authentication for Exchange Online in 2021"
-excerpt: "Learn how to configure Exchange Online"
+excerpt: "Learn how to configure your email domains for Exchange Online"
 date: 2021-01-30
 author: tto
 category: Cloud